The Kwik Reading program is interesting.

 Language changes fast and such books are bound to be more difficult to read.
 I know because I read old books often.

 I simply cannot connect any of the exercises Kwik teaches to my ability to deal with hard and sometimes downright impenetrable reading.
-Not from Kwik or any of the other programs these techniques have appeared in since at least Evelyn Wood’s speed reading books and courses first introduced them on thoroughly pseudoscientific terms.
+Not from Kwik or any of the other programs these techniques have been featured in since at least Evelyn Wood’s strange speed reading books and courses first introduced them.
+On thoroughly pseudoscientific terms that remain pseudoscientific.
+(But here are a few speed reading books that are half decent.)

-If you’d like to join my Read with Momentum live cohort the next time it goes live, grab my FREE Memory Improvement Kit:
+If you’d like to join my Read with Momentum live cohort the next time it goes live, grab my FREE Memory Improvement Kit so that you’re on my notification list:

-It will help you remember faster so that no matter how fast you can read, you’ll always retain more.
+My training will help you remember faster, no matter how hard or easy your reading material happens to be.
+That no matter how fast you can read, you’ll always retain more.

 Because the reality is that if you want to truly read faster, you needs to start with three simple things: